StrangeGirlMurph/obsidian-wikipedia-search/README.md

 - **Basic links**
    Just use the `Link Article` command somewhere in your file (in edit mode).
 - **Opening Articles**
    The plugin lets you search for Wikipedia articles and open them in your browser or directly in Obsidian with the help of the [Surfing plugin](https://github.com/PKM-er/Obsidian-Surfing)!
 Just use the `Open Article` command (either via the command palette or the button in the ribbon menu).
-If you want to open the article in Obsidian you first have to [install](obsidian://show-plugin?id=surfing) the amazing Surfing plugin from the community plugin list.
+If you want to open the article in Obsidian you first have to [install](obsidian://show-plugin?id=surfing) the amazing Surfing plugin from the community plugin list (note: this is only available on desktop).
 - **Hyperlinking**
    Select some text and use `Link Article`.
 The selected text will be the `{title}` parameter in your template (if you haven't changed that behaviour in the settings).
 - **Search different languages**